Freshdesk vs HubSpot Service Hub

 Frequently Asked Questions

 Freshdesk is best for Mid-sized businesses needing traditional helpdesk with optional omnichannel messaging through the Freshworks ecosystem.
-HubSpot Service Hub is best for Mid to large enterprises already using HubSpot's ecosystem who need comprehensive customer service management with deep CRM integration.
-Freshdesk's standout feature is Freddy AI for automated ticket classification, responses, and the broader Freshworks integration ecosystem, while HubSpot Service Hub offers Deep integration with HubSpot's full marketing, sales, and service ecosystem provides unmatched customer lifecycle visibility.
+HubSpot Service Hub is best for Mid to large enterprises already using HubSpot's Marketing and Sales Hubs who need comprehensive customer service management with deep CRM integration.
+Freshdesk's standout feature is Freddy AI for automated ticket classification, responses, and the broader Freshworks integration ecosystem, while HubSpot Service Hub offers Native integration with HubSpot's full marketing, sales, and service suite, plus the Customer Success workspace for account-level health scoring.

-Freshdesk starts at From $79/seat/mo.
-HubSpot Service Hub starts at From $90/seat/mo.
+Freshdesk starts at From $19/seat/mo.
+HubSpot Service Hub starts at From $15/seat/mo.
 Freshdesk offers a free plan.
 HubSpot Service Hub offers a free plan.
 For flat-rate pricing, consider Converge at $49/month for up to 15 agents.

 Freshdesk offers a free plan.
 HubSpot Service Hub offers a free plan.
 Both are established platforms in the customer support space.

 Freshdesk pros: Mature platform with proven reliability at scale; Two product lines: ticketing-only (cheaper) and Omni (full messaging).
-HubSpot Service Hub pros: Seamless integration with HubSpot CRM and marketing tools; Comprehensive automation and workflow capabilities.
+HubSpot Service Hub pros: Native integration with HubSpot CRM, Marketing Hub, and Sales Hub; Ticket pipelines with custom stages and multi-object workflow automation.
 Each platform has distinct strengths depending on your use case.

 Choose Freshdesk for Mid-sized businesses needing traditional helpdesk with optional omnichannel messaging through the Freshworks ecosystem.
-Choose HubSpot Service Hub for Mid to large enterprises already using HubSpot's ecosystem who need comprehensive customer service management with deep CRM integration.
+Choose HubSpot Service Hub for Mid to large enterprises already using HubSpot's Marketing and Sales Hubs who need comprehensive customer service management with deep CRM integration.
 If you need messaging-first support with flat pricing, consider Converge as an alternative at $49/month for up to 15 agents.

 Ready to try Converge?